Statute of Uses: Impact and aftermath

 Most immediately, the statute partially led to the Pilgrimage of Grace, where rebels demanded not only an end to Henry's religious changes but an abandonment of the statute.
 More importantly, the statute led to the development of the trust as a replacement.
 While the statute is believed to have led to the abolition of devises (and this was certainly the King's intent), Robert Megarry argues that it failed in doing so.
 A feoffment "to the use of such person and persons, and of such estate and estates as I shall appoint by my will" produced a use without formally creating a legal estate; the land was held on a lease, rather than freehold.
 As a result, it was unaffected by the statute of Uses, which banned all other methods.
 Because of this, Megarry argues that not only did it keep devises intact, it gave it power in the common law as well as under equity.
 The precise aims of the statute (that the law of property be made more open) was reversed by its impact, which made it far easier to convey property secretly.

 Academic assessment of the statute was initially disparaging, with some saying that it added at most "three words to a conveyance", but it was understood to be important by lawyers of the time and in the modern era.
 Decades later, both Francis Bacon and Edward Coke gave readings on it.
 In 1879, Maitland wrote that it was a statute "through which not mere coaches and four, but whole judicial processions with javelin-men and trumpeters have passed and re-passed in triumphal procession...
 It is not a mere Statute of Uselessness but a Statute of Abuses."
 On the other hand, William Holdsworth called it "perhaps the most important addition that the legislature has ever made to our private law", with Eric Ives writing that "the importance of the Statute of Uses is beyond doubt.
 The effect its provisions had on English land law development was revolutionary, and from it have grown the crucial doctrines of the trust".

 Repeal

-Section six and nine, and section eleven to end of act, were repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
-125).
+Section 6 and 9 and sections 11 to the end of the act were repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125), which came into force on 28 July 1863.

 The whole act was declared, by section 1 of, and schedule 1 to, the Law of Property (Amendment) Act 1924 (15 & 16 Geo.
 5. c.
 5), to have been repealed by the Law of Property Act 1922 (12 & 13 Geo.
 5. c.
 16).

-The whole act was repealed by section 207 of, and schedule 7 to, the Law of Property Act 1925 (15 & 16 Geo.
+The whole act was repealed by section 207 of, and the seventh schedule to, the Law of Property Act 1925 (15 & 16 Geo.
 5. c.
 20).
 Section 1(10) of that act provided that the repeal of the statute did not affect the operation thereof in regard to dealings taking effect before the commencement of that act.

 The statute is still valid law in some provinces of Canada.